Our 2030 Strategy

 How we set prices and service levels

-Every five years all water businesses undergo a price review run by the water industry’s independent regulator, the Essential Services Commission.
+Every 5years all water businesses undergo a price review run by the water industry’s independent regulator, the Essential Services Commission.
 (ESC).
-We’ve started planning for our next price submission - the services we plan to provide customers, and the prices customers pay, in the five years from 1 July 2023 to 30 June 2028.
+We’ve started planning for our next price submission - the services we'll provide and the prices customers pay, in the 5years from 1 July 2023 to 30 June 2028.

-We've been engaging with customers, the community and stakeholders since early 2021 to find out what matters to them about their water and sewerage services.
-These insights and feedback will help shape and inform our plan for these five years.
-We're currently writing our price submission and will submit it to the ESC in September.
+We've engaged with customers, the community and stakeholders since early 2021 to find out what matters to them about their water and sewerage services.
+These insights and feedback have shaped and informed our plan for these 5 years.
+We've submitting our plan to the ESC and received preliminary approval.

 How we view sustainability